2008 Tuvaluan constitutional referendum

 A constitutional referendum was held in Tuvalu on 30 April 2008.
 The referendum sought to abolish the monarchy of Tuvalu and establish the country as a republic.
 Had the referendum passed, the new president would have been indirectly elected by the Parliament of Tuvalu.

 The referendum failed, with 679 votes in favour of establishing a republic and 1,260 votes to retain the monarchy.
 As a consequence, Tuvalu remained a monarchy, and Elizabeth II remained head of state.
 Turnout for the referendum was low.
 Only 1,939 voters cast valid ballots, out of the approximately 9,000 voting-aged Tuvaluans.
 In comparison, 8,501 votes were cast in the 2006 parliamentary election.
-A previous referendum on becoming a republic in 1986 was also rejected.